ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 Indeed there are situations where the value cannot be represented as an integer.
 As stated previously, when adding two big numbers, the result may be greater than the `Number.MAX_SAFE_INTEGER` limit.

-On the other hand, there are situations where the engine knows that the value is an integer and respects the defined limits.
+On the other hand, there are situations where the engine knows that the integer value respects the defined limits.
 For instance, the [`count` operator] returns the operand stack size.
-This number is positive and cannot go beyond the limit (unless the system has infinite memory).
+This number is positive and cannot go beyond the limit (or it means that the hosting system has infinite memory).

 In that case, the code does not test directly the returned result.
 Instead, an [`assert`] is used.